groundy

-Jarred Sumner opened PR #30412 six days ago with a three-word title: “Rewrite Bun in Rust.”
-The pull request passes Bun’s full pre-existing test suite across all platforms, fixes several memory leaks and flaky tests, and shrinks the binary by 3 to 8 MB.
+Jarred Sumner opened PR #30412 with a three-word title: “Rewrite Bun in Rust.”
+[Updated June 2026] It merged into main on 2026-05-14, roughly eleven days after Sumner started, and the diff is the headline: 1,009,257 lines added, 4,024 deleted, 2,188 files changed across 6,755 commits.
+The PR description claims it passes Bun’s pre-existing test suite on all platforms, fixes several memory leaks and flaky tests, and shrinks the binary by 3 to 8 MB.
 Benchmarks are, in Sumner’s characterization, “between neutral and faster.”
-You can install it today via bun upgrade --canary.
+The Rust code ships in the 1.4 canary channel via bun upgrade --canary; it has not reached a stable release.

 This is not a fork.
 It is not a community contribution.
-Sumner is Bun’s creator and maintainer, and he is replacing the Zig codebase he spent years building with a Rust one that preserves Bun’s existing architecture and data structures.
+It is also, by Sumner’s own account, not hand-written: the port was generated by Anthropic’s Claude Code agents working off the original Zig source, on a branch named claude/phase-a-port, reviewed by the claude[bot] and coderabbitai[bot] accounts, and merged by Sumner.
+He is replacing the Zig codebase he spent years building with a Rust one that preserves Bun’s existing architecture and data structures, on a timescale no human team could have matched.

 Why Rust, why now